-You are your baby’s first teacher!
-From the moment a baby is born, they are ready to learn, and they begin to understand language long before they begin to speak.
+You are your baby’s first teacher.
+From the moment babies are born, they are ready to learn, and they begin to understand language long before they begin to speak.

 Read to your Toddler

 A burst of research on brain activity in the past few years is giving us a whole new understanding of how the brain develops and the crucial role of early language experiences, including reading.

 Read to your Preschooler